nt-hn/voice-assistant/README.md

 # voice-assistant

-voice-assistant is a project for customizing voice assistant with python
+voice-assistant is a project for building voice assistant with python.

 ## Installation

-Use the package manager pip to install the following.
+Use the package manager pip to install the following modules.
-The modules can be found at the beginning of the custom assistant code
+The modules can be found at the beginning of the custom assistant code make sure you have all of them installed

 ```bash